-What is "Project Divi"?
+What is a "Divi Project"?
 When and why use them?
-Many of you are asking me this.
-And many of you, too, tell me that there are not many results about it on Google...
+Many of you have asked me this.
+And many of you also tell me that there are not many results on this subject on Google...

-Maybe because those who have been using WordPress for a long time have understood its usefulness?
-Or maybe because they are "useless"?
-(MDR!)
+Maybe because those who have been using WordPress for a long time have understood their usefulness?
+Or maybe because they are "us eless"?
+(LOL!)

 1 - What is a Divi Project?

-This means that a Divi Project can be assigned Categories and Tags - which give rise to an archive page - unlike Pages, which are so-called "static" publications.
+This means that a Divi Project can be assigned Categories and Tags - which give rise to an archive page - as opposed to Pages which are so-called "static" publications.

-The Projects page then behaves in the same way as the Blog page.
+The Projects page then behaves in the same way as a Blog page.

 2 - What is a Custom Post Type (CPT)?